Condo Vs. Co-Op: Pros, Cons And Major Differences

 Recurring Fees

-In a condo, you’ll be responsible for paying monthly association dues, which go toward maintaining the common areas and amenities and paying for any needed repairs or renovations.
+In a condo, you’ll be responsible for paying monthly association dues.
+These go toward maintaining the common areas and amenities and paying for any needed repairs or renovations.
 A portion of the fees may also be allocated to a reserve fund, or savings account, for larger expenditures, like fixing a broken elevator or draining a flooded parking lot.
 In some cases, you may also be responsible for property taxes on your unit.

 Co-op fees also cover many of these expenses, though they include property taxes, utilities and insurance.
 One of the advantages of living in a co-op, however, is that the corporation is ultimately responsible for any major issues.